MGfoundation/mgcpp/README.md

 ## Introduction

 mgcpp is a CUDA based C++ linear algebra library. <br />
-It provides a standard C++ interface without any CUDU specific syntax. <br />
+It provides a standard C++ interface without any CUDA specific syntax. <br />

 ### Disclaimer